Remote Passenger Crash Survival

 - Staying put is clearly dangerous, or

-- You have confirmed communication and a known, close route to help, and you’re physically capable
+- You have confirmed communication and a known, close route to help, and you are physically capable

 Use the aircraft and debris as resources: